SAP/luigi/docs/faq.md

 The Luigi project can be found on [GitHub](https://github.com/SAP/luigi).
 Depending on the UI framework you use, there are different setups for Luigi.
 You can find more information here: [application setup](application-setup.md).

+### Does Luigi provide micro frontend to micro frontend communication?

+Yes.
+The simplest way to configure this type of communication is unidirectional via [linkmanager.navigate](luigi-client-api.md#linkmanager) where you can send additional data to the target micro frontend via [withParams](luigi-client-api.md#withparams).

+Another possibility is to call [linkmanager.navigate](luigi-client-api.md#linkmanager) with the [preserveView](luigi-client-api.md#navigate) option set to `true`.
+This allows you to get a "return value" from the target micro frontend if it uses the [goBack](luigi-client-api.md#goback) function.
+Lastly, you can use custom events to model your own communication functionality.

+Of course, Luigi also allows you to communicate between the core application (Luigi Core) and the micro frontend (Luigi Client).
+See [custom messages](communication.md) for more info.

 ### The distributed development possibilities seem like a big advantage; is that just an additional benefit from using Luigi, or was that a main factor behind it?

 Development scalability was one of the main goals right from the beginning.
 There is a nice article on [martinfowler.com](https://martinfowler.com/articles/micro-frontends.html) explaining the benefits of a micro frontend architecture in general.
 All the disadvantages of the iframe approach mentioned in the article are solved with Luigi.